epfl-ada/ada-2021-project-frankezi/README.md

 * Can we see an evolution of the sinophobic sentiment in the USA?
 * What form/distribution does it have?
 * If yes, is it correlated with some special events (COVID crisis, ...)?
 Are there sudden spikes?
-* From which part of the population does the sinophobic sentiment come from: citizens?
+* From which part of the population does the sinophobic sentiment more frequently come from: citizens?
 Political parties?
 From which generation/range of ages?
-* Is the average salary correlate with the racism?
+* Is your favorite American sinophobic?
+You can test 20 personnalities, to know if she said something about China.

 ## Proposed additional datasets